MewsSystems/gitbook-distributor-guide/faq.md

 * In a section **Bookable services** select service which has the Distributor configuration.
 If there's just one, try that one.
 * On the left select **Booking engines**.
 * Select configuration you want to use.
 * At the upper section you have **field Identifier**.
 This is your configuration id.
-It has a format `aaaa-bbbb-cccc-dddd-eeeeeeee`.
+It has a format `aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`.

 ![configuration id in Commander PMS](.gitbook/assets/commander-configuration-id.png)